Walking groups: how to find and join a walking group

 Our guide to walking groups looks at the many benefits of walking with others and how to find and join a walking group in your local area.
 It includes information on how to find groups for over 50s and 60s, women's walking groups, wheelchair-friendly groups and more.

 Looking for more ways to inspire your next trip into the countryside?
-Check out our guides to easy mountains for beginners, family friendly bike rides and accessible days out for all.
+Check out our guides to walking groups for people with disabilities, easy mountains for beginners, family friendly bike rides and accessible days out for all.

 Walking with others can help improve your physical and mental health/Credit: Getty